 - Personal statement.

 The program participates in the National Resident Matching Program (NRMP) for both US and international medical graduates.

 Eligible international medical graduates must have a current, valid certificate from the Educational Commission on Foreign Medical Graduates (ECFMG) at the time of application.
 In order to achieve ECFMG certification, international medical graduates must submit their credentials to the ECFMG and pass competency tests.
 International medical graduates must obtain their ERAS® Application Kits from the ECFMG, which will issue them only to qualified applicants.

 The University of Kentucky College of Medicine (Bowling Green) Transitional Year Residency Program accepts applications from foreign nationals who are holders of a Green Card (permanent resident) and individuals who are prepared to have a J-1 visa sponsored by the ECFMG.
 This program does not support H-1 visas.

 Applications from candidates who do not meet these requirements will not be considered.

-Applicants selected for an interview will be contacted via email or through ERAS Scheduler Interviews will be conducted between October 1 and December.
+Applicants selected for an interview will be contacted via email or through ERAS Scheduler Interviews will be conducted between October 1 and the end of January.
 If you are extended an invitation for an interview, we encourage you to contact our offices as soon as possible.
 Interviews are scheduled on a first come, first served basis.
 Please note there is a limited number of applicant positions that can be accommodated on any given interview day.
 Interviews will be conducted virtually with each candidate meeting with the program director, program coordinator and select faculty.
 A virtual question and answer session with two current Transitional Year residents will be held the night before each interview.